cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 Edwards curves provide a number of implementation benefits for cryptography, such as complete addition formulas with no exceptional points and the fastest known formulas for curve operations.
-However, every Edwards curve has a point of order 4, so that the group of points on the curve is not of prime order but has a small cofactor.
+However, every Edwards curve has a point of order 4.
+Thus, the group of points on the curve is not of prime order but has a small cofactor.

 This abstraction mismatch is usually handled by means of ad-hoc